gpauloski/BERT-PyTorch/README.md

 ```

 ### 2. Build dataset
-The provided phase 1 and 2 config files point to premade datasets that are already on Theta so this step cna be skipped.
+The provided phase 1 and 2 config files point to premade datasets that are already on Theta so this step can be skipped.
 If you would like to build the dataset again, you can skip the download and formatted steps (the script will automatically use the downloaded and formatted data on Theta).
+Dataset building can be done on a login node or Theta compute node (not ThetaGPU node because the GPUs will not be used).
 ```
 $ ./scripts/create_datasets.sh --output data --nproc 16 --encode
 ```